How to Get Your RUT at the DIAN Step-by-Step (Natural Person)

 📖 Keep reading

-Frequently asked questions about the RUT in Colombia
+Guide for independent contractors in Colombia →Frequently asked questions about the RUT in Colombia

-❓ Does the RUT have any cost?
+❓ Does the RUT have a cost?

 Yes.
 You need a valid passport and a Cédula de Extranjería.
 Your NIT will be associated with your Cédula de Extranjería number.
-If you do not yet have a Cédula de Extranjería but have a visa, consult with the DIAN — the process may vary.
+If you do not have a Cédula de Extranjería yet but have a visa, consult with the DIAN—the process may vary.

 ❓ I am an employee with an employment contract.
 Do I need a RUT?